ceso/blog-source/content/posts/2022/threeiscompany.en.md

 Then, saturday 18 of Dec.
 2021 at 17 hs GMT-3 marked the start of my first attempt and it ended the 21 at 17 hs GMT-3 (the 20 the time to break and 21 for the report), this...didn't go quite well.

-Compared to OSCP which I had a simulation of the exam, with OSEP I didn't...and how the exam was structured, what kind of things to epexct, how it was gonna work (besides what's in the guide of the exam), hit me hard, it wrecked me.
+Compared to OSCP which I had a simulation of the exam, with OSEP I didn't...and how the exam was structured, what kind of things to expect, how it was gonna work (besides what's in the guide of the exam), hit me hard, it wrecked me.

 It took me around 15 - 30 minutes to find the first foothold, and about 1 - 2 hours being able to exploit it, after I was able to do it, I got the first flag, first 10 points!
 Around 30 minutes later I figured it out how to do LPE, here is where stuff start started to go downhill...it was extremly stresfull how inconsistent the environment was, between reverts my initial foothold sometimes worked and sometimes not, I ended up using around 15 reverts if I remember correctly, which each one of them took a lot, nothing really wrong with this, it's understandable is a large environment so is just natural is gonna take a lot, but if you start adding up the time spent on reverts which is the same as being able to not do anything and how many I needed to use, damn...it's a lot of time wasted.